makerdao/dss-cdp-manager/README.md

 - A User executes `open` and gets a `CDPId` in return.
 - After this, the `CDPId` gets associated with an `urn` with `manager.urns(cdpId)` and then `join`'s collateral to it.
-- The user can then execute `frob` to choose which `dst` address they want to use to send the generated DAI to.
-- If the user executes `frob` without `dst` then the generated DAI will remain in the CDP's `urn`.
-In this case, the user can `move` it at a later point in time.
+- After the user executes `frob`, the generated DAI will remain in the CDP's `urn`.
+Then the user can `move` it at a later point in time.
-    - Note that this is the same process for collateral that is freed after `frob` (for the `frob` function that doesn't require the `dst` address).
+    - Note that this is the same process for collateral that is freed after `frob`.
 The user can `flux` it to another address at a later time.
 - In the case where a user wants to abandon the `manager`, they can use `quit` as a way to migrate their position of their CDP to another `dst` address.

 # 4. Gotchas (Potential source of user error)

 - For the developers who want to integrate with the `manager`, they will need to understand that the CDP actions are still in the `urn` environment.
 Regardless of this, the `manager` tries to abstract the `urn` usage by a `CDPId`.
 This means that developers will need to get the `urn` (`urn = manager.urns(cdpId)`) to allow the `join`ing of collateral to that CDP.
 - As the `manager` assigns a specific `ilk` per `CDPId` and doesn't allow others to use it for theirs, there is a second `flux` function which expects an `ilk` parameter.
 This function has the simple purpose of taking out collateral that was wrongly sent to a CDP that can't handle it/is incompatible.
-- **Frob Function(s):**
+- **Frob Function:**
     - When you `frob` in the CDP manager, you generate new DAI in the `vat` via the CDP manager which is then deposited in the `urn` that the CDP manager manages.
-This process depends on which `frob` function you use (there exist **two** `frob` functions).
-In short, one allows a destiny (destination) address and the other doesn’t require it.
-    - If you use the `frob` function that has the destiny (`dst`) address, you are saying that you can send any Dai generated or collateral that has been freed.
-The second `frob` function is meant for leaving the collateral in the `urn` address because the `urn` is owned by the CDP manager.
-In this case, you would need to manually use the `flux` or `move` functions to get the DAI or collateral out.
-These functions (`flux` and `move`) may be more beneficial for a developer working with the proxy function, as it allows for more flexibility.
-For example, by using these functions you can move a specific amount of collateral and can use the other functions to do it.
-Overall, it can make working with it a little more flexible on specific developer needs.
+    - You would need to manually use the `flux` or `move` functions to get the DAI or collateral out.

 # 5. Failure Modes (Bounds on Operating Conditions & External Risk Factors)